 Types of accommodation in Bergen

 Bergen is home to one of Europe’s largest collections of preserved wooden houses, and these are popular among families.
-With six universities located throughout the city, shared housing is one of the most popular types of accommodation in Bergen.
-Apartments and townhouses are also firm favourites among single expats, small families and young professionals.
-Expat families are also catered for with detached family homes that boast lush gardens and proximity to some of the city's best attractions.
+With six universities located throughout the city, shared housing is also a sought-after type of accommodation in Bergen.
+In addition, apartments and townhouses are firm favourites among single expats, small families and young professionals.
+Expat families are also catered for with detached family homes that boast lush gardens.

 Areas and suburbs in Bergen

 Thanks to Bergen's stunning natural surroundings, expats are guaranteed a picturesque neighbourhood regardless of where they decide to live.
-The central areas such as Bryggen, Skostredet and Sentrum are popular among young professionals, students and single expats.
-Getting around in these suburbs is a breeze thanks to the reliable transport links and walkable city centre.
+The central areas, such as Bryggen, Skostredet and Sentrum, are popular among young professionals, students and single expats.
+Getting around in these suburbs is a breeze thanks to the reliable transport links and easily walkable city centre.

 As is the case in most Norwegian cities, Bergen is designed with families in mind.
 Family-friendly neighbourhoods such as Nordnes, Fyllingsdalen and Bønes not only offer easy access to Bergen’s gorgeous natural landscape but also have efficient public transport.

-See the page on Areas and Suburbs in Bergen for more detail on the best areas to live in the city.
+See the page on Areas and Suburbs in Bergen for more details on the best areas to live in the city.

 Renting accommodation in Bergen